Memories of a Triumph Owner 1967-1978

 written by G. ‘Rev’ Leaney (Jan 2002)

 After I obtained my drivers my licence at the age of 16, my father bought me a 150cc Vespa scooter (because motorbikes were dangerous) and, after riding that for a few years, I met some local guys riding motorbikes.
-After going for a test ride in the summer of 1967 on a 1958 650cc Triumph Tiger (and almost falling off because it accelerated so fast), I decided the scooter was for kids and immediately bought it.
+In the summer of 1967 I went for a test ride on a 650cc Triumph Tiger.
+I wasn’t used to the acceleration and almost fell off, so I immediately traded in the scooter.
 At that time, bikers gathered in small groups at various locations around Adelaide and I hung out with the Semaphore guys.
 Over that summer we would visit other groups and I soon found out that bike central in Adelaide was the Brunchburger cafe behind the Enfield shopping centre.
 If you wanted to meet other riders, that was the place to go.
 Conveniently, it was also only a few Kms from my place so I started hanging out with them.
 (I wasn’t there long before Bob Hill started calling me ‘Rev’ because I wore a polar neck jumper and he thought I looked like a Reverend.)

 There was always someone there on weeknights or weekends and when enough people turned up, we went for a ride.
 In winter, that was usually to visit a bike club or another group around town, but in summer, it meant a ride through the hills.
 It might just be a short ride up to the Eagle on the Hill, a longer ride through the hills or a run to Murray Bridge (this was before the Freeway opened).
 It didn’t mater where you were going, once you got to the Devils Elbow, it was always full on.
 That’s where most Adelaide bikers learned to ride and many racing careers were born in those hills.